twissandra/twissandra/README.md

     )

 The 'timeline' and 'userline' tables keep track of what tweets were made and in what order.
-To acheive this, we use a TimeUUID for the clustering key, resulting in tweets being stored in chronological order.
+To achieve this, we use a TimeUUID for the clustering key, resulting in tweets being stored in chronological order.
 The "WITH CLUSERING ORDER" option just means that the tweets will be stored in reverse chronological order (newest first),